SPOILER WARNING: Plot points will be revealed in this episode-by-episode discussion of ITV period drama Downton Abbey.

 When is it set?
 A caption at the start says ‘1919’.
 Lavinia hopes her upcoming wedding will be in April.

 Where is it set?
 The house.
 A nearby shed where Thomas has stockpiled some secondhand goods.
 The Swan Inn, a country pub where Mary and Edith find Sybil and Branson.
-Isabel’s house.
+Isobel’s house.

 Debuts, deaths and guest stars: